meatfighter/nintaco-go-api/README.md

 ### Initialization

 Go programs control the emulator externally using an internal socket connection for interprocess communication.
-At the start of a program, specify the host and port consistent with the value entered into the Start Program Server window using:
+At the beginning of a program, specify the host and port consistent with the values entered into the Start Program Server window using:

 ```
 nintaco.InitRemoteAPI("localhost", 9999)